minds-ai/zoom-drive-connector/README.md

 "Getting Started Guide" on Zoom's developer site.
 Link [here](https://developer.zoom.us/docs/windows/introduction-and-pre-requisite/).
 Paste the API key and secret into `config.yaml` under the `zoom` section.

-It is (currently) not possible to download the recordings via the API key.
+It is (currently) not possible to download the recordings via the API key only.
-As such you need to create a new Zoom user within your organizations Zoom account.
+As such you need to specify a user that is part of your organizations Zoom account.
 This can be a non-pro user.
-It is important that this user logs in via a username and password.
-The username and password for this account should be added to the `username` and `password` entries under the `zoom` section.
+The e-mail of the user should be added to the `username` entry under the `zoom` section.

 ### Google Drive
 To upload files to Google Drive you have to login to your developer console, create a new project,